Supporting the integration of the mitigation hierarchy in the energy sector

 - Biodiversity reporting at corporate level.

-Site visits form a core element of the agreement
+Site visits formed a core element of the agreement

 Enel produces, distributes and sells electricity and gas in more than 30 countries.
-IUCN experts will visit a sample of four Enel sites: in Italy (thermal generation), Mexico (solar generation), Chile (thermal generation), and Brazil (hydro generation).
-The IUCN team will meet with the company’s experts in biodiversity, Health, Safety and Environment, and operations management to learn about the company’s current practices for avoiding and reducing impacts on biodiversity related to the energy infrastructures, as well as their biodiversity offset and compensation actions.
+IUCN experts visited a sample of four Enel sites: in Italy (thermal generation), Mexico (solar generation), Chile (thermal generation), and Brazil (hydro generation).
+The IUCN team met with the company’s experts in biodiversity, Health, Safety and Environment, and operations management to learn about the company’s current practices for avoiding and reducing impacts on biodiversity related to the energy infrastructures, as well as their biodiversity offset and compensation actions.

-In addition, the project team will assess monitoring and corporate reporting needs, as well as verify the accuracy of the Integrated Biodiversity Assessment Tool (IBAT) data with the information collected at the sites.
-The team will also gather feedback and suggestions on biodiversity measures specific to each site from local NGOs and other stakeholders.
-The information collected during the site visits will be complemented by desk-top review of documents provided by Enel on their biodiversity strategy and implementation projects.
+In addition, the project team assessed monitoring and corporate reporting needs, as well as verify the accuracy of the Integrated Biodiversity Assessment Tool (IBAT) data with the information collected at the sites.
+The team also gathered feedback and suggestions on biodiversity measures specific to each site from local NGOs and other stakeholders.
+The information collected during the site visits was complemented by a desk-top review of documents provided by Enel on its biodiversity strategy and implementation projects.

 The final outputs

-As a result of these activities, IUCN will develop a suite of recommendations based on:
+As a result of these activities, IUCN developed a suite of recommendations based on:

 - The effectiveness of the company’s current biodiversity practices

-- Its track record in in using a mitigation hierarchy approach
+- Its track record in using a mitigation hierarchy approach

 - The feasibility and effectiveness of biodiversity offsets at its renewable energy sites.

-- A detailed needs assessment on biodiversity reporting requirements and a proposal for creating a corporate level dashboard system.
+In addition, IUCN provided a detailed needs assessment on biodiversity reporting requirements for the company and a proposal for creating a corporate level dashboard system.

 - A methodology for assessing energy infrastructure biodiversity risks and opportunities using IBAT.